RedisLabs/redislabs-docs/content/rs/administering/monitoring-metrics/_index.md

 - **Database > Metrics**, including individual shards
 - **Shards > Metrics**

-The scale selector at the top of the page allows you to set the scale of the graphs' X-axis (time).
+The scale selector at the top of the page allows you to set the X-axis (time) scale of the graph.

-You can choose which metrics graph to display in the two large graphs at the top of the page:
+To choose which metrics to display in the two large graphs at the top of the page:

 1. Hover over the graph you want to show in a large graph.
 1. Click on the right or left arrow to choose which side to show the graph.